Preview 2019: Previewing and looking ahead to the Georgia Tech Yellow Jackets season with what you need to know.

 – Now they all need a line to run behind.
 Losing G Parker Braun to Texas as a big blow, and there’s a whole lot of shuffling to be done in August to figure it all out, but the starting five will be fine.
 The depth, though, is a big issue with a rotation needing some work.
 At the very least, this group is athletic.

-– And the receivers in place to do more than block and hit the home run?
+– Are the receivers in place to do more than block and hit the home run?
 Short answer … it’s a work in progress.
 Getting UConn grad transfer Tyler Davis is a huge help considering the position was all but ignored under Paul Johnson.